monodot/grafana-playground/logs-promtail-examples/README.md

 # loki-labels-demo

-This demo [Compose][compose] project shows how to use Promtail to read application log files, add labels and send to Grafana Cloud Logs or Loki.
-Uses:
+This demo [Compose][compose] project shows how to use Promtail to read application log files, and send them to Grafana Cloud Logs or Loki.
+It also shows how to use the features of Promtail to add extra labels, and parse log lines.

-- [Promtail][promtail] - the official client for sending logs to Loki and Grafana Cloud Logs
+This demo consists of:

 - [Flog][flog] - a fake log generator

+- [Promtail][promtail] - the official client for sending logs to Loki and Grafana Cloud Logs.
+In this demo, Promtail is configured to read the fake log files from Flog.

+It shows these features of Promtail:

+- Reading log files from a directory

+- Extracting labels from JSON fields in the log lines

+- Sanitising IP addresses and usernames in the log lines

 ## Getting started